MrAirspace/aircraft-flight-schedules/README.md

 # Data Timeframes
 The data is published per quarter of a year.
-The 4 quarters of each year feature some overlap to ensure no flights are incomplete (not cut in half).
-Thereby, when combining the quarterly files to a yearly schedule, there will be some overlap.
+The 4 quarters of each year feature some overlap to ensure flights are complete (not cut in half at the quarter boundaries).
+Thereby, when combining the quarterly files to a yearly schedule, there will be some overlap in flights.

 Do not use 'df.drop_duplicates()', but instead identify overlap flights by checking whether the entry in the df column 'Track_Origin_DateTime_UTC' falls within the quarter months of the pertaining parquet file: